Baxter County, Arkansas: Media

-Government and politics
+Government

 The county government is a constitutional body granted specific powers by the Constitution of Arkansas and the Arkansas Code.
 The quorum court is the legislative branch of the county government and controls all spending and revenue collection.
 Representatives are called justices of the peace and are elected from county districts every even-numbered year.
 The number of districts in a county vary from nine to fifteen based on population, and district boundaries are drawn by the Baxter County Election Commission.
 The Baxter County Quorum Court has eleven members.
 Presiding over quorum court meetings is the county judge, who serves as the chief operating officer of the county.
 The county judge is elected at-large and does not vote in quorum court business, although capable of vetoing quorum court decisions.

+The composition of the Quorum Court following the 2024 elections is 11 Republicans.
+Justices of the Peace (members) of the Quorum Court following the elections are: